-Pumpkin Cupcake Recipe with Toasted Meringue
+Pumpkin Cupcake Recipe

 Hi, I’m Sandy You will usually find me on my own blog, Everyday Southwest, where I share everyday recipes for today’s busy families.
 I’m so happy that Candi invited me to be a guest here on A Day in Candiland to share my fast and easy way to put a little “healthy” into this pumpkin cupcake recipe.